 The Orange County Transportation Authority has advised that all OC Bus routes will temporarily shift to the Sunday service schedule seven days a week, beginning March 23.
 The OC ACCESS paratransit system, for riders with physical or cognitive limitations, will continue to operate at full service levels.
 For more information, please click here to visit the Orange County Transportation Authority’s OC Bus website.

 The El Toro Water District has advised that COVID-19 has no impact on the quality of your drinking water and that steps are being taken to ensure the continued uninterrupted delivery of safe drinking water.
 For more information, please click here to visit the El Toro Water District’s website or call (949) 837-0660.

 The Laguna Woods branch of OC Public Libraries (the library inside City Hall) will remain closed until further notice.
 All items currently due through reopening will automatically renew.
 No fines will be accrued and all fees will be waived.
 Holds will remain at the library and be waiting when regular service resumes.
 For more information, please click here to visit OC Public Libraries’ website.

 Waste & Recycling Services

-No additional residential in-home bulky item collections are available through April 10.
+Residential in-home bulky item collection is available until further notice.
 Bulky item collection from designated common areas on the third Saturday of each month are continuing as normal.